openfaas/ofc-bootstrap/README.md

 * Google Cloud DNS
 * AWS Route53

-> Note: we will add DigitalOcean as an option when cert-manager 0.6 becomes available in helm
+* DigitalOcean DNS via cert-manager 0.6.0

 Configure or comment out as required in the relevant section.